The Complete Travel Guide to Rarotonga on a Budget 🤑© CookIslandsPocketGuide.com

 Self-Catering on Rarotonga

-Cooking your own meals is by far the cheapest way to keep yourself fed on Rarotonga.
+Cooking your own meals is by far the most cost-effective way to stay fed on Rarotonga.
 Grocery stores are abundant along the main road (Ara Tapu), while the largest supermarkets are the CITC Supermarket in Avarua and Wigmore’s Superstore in Vaimaanga.

 More About Rarotonga on a Budget